 Because tanzanite is a relatively new gem in terms of its discovery, we are able to tell the story of how the gemstone became such an integral part of today’s jewellery industry.
-In 1967, a Masai tribesman in Tanzania happened upon a cluster of bluish crystals and immediately recognized the potential for wealth.
-Manuel de Souza, a well-known prospector, was the in the region scouting rubies, so the tribesman shared his find with de Souza.
-The prospector immediately staked claims to mine the region, believing the crystals were especially vivid sapphires.
+In 1967, a Masai tribesman in Tanzania happened upon a cluster of bluish crystals and immediately recognised the potential for wealth.
+A well-known prospector called Manuel de Souza was in the region scouting for rubies, so the tribesman shared his find with him.
+De Souza immediately staked claim to mine the region, believing the crystals were especially vivid sapphires.
 Once word got out about the unusual find, it didn’t take long for others to make their own claims as well, marking the beginning of the tanzanite mining industry.

 Gemologists soon realised that they were dealing with a previously undiscovered gem with great potential value.
 The magnitude of this find was enough to make world-famous jeweller Tiffany & Company take note.
 Practically overnight, the stone now called tanzanite in honour of its home country was launched into the spotlight, gaining instant popularity among jewellers and buyers alike.